Events and Lifecycle Hooks

 - defineEntity

-With defineEntity, use the addHook method to register hook handlers:
+With defineEntity + class, use the addHook method to register hooks after the class is defined:

-import { defineEntity, InferEntity, EventArgs, p } from '@mikro-orm/core';
+import { defineEntity, type InferEntity, type EventArgs, p } from '@mikro-orm/core';

 export const Article = defineEntity({